Six Pack (film): Reception

-The film crew worked from the Holiday Inn Powers Ferry in Atlanta, Georgia.
-At least one scene was filmed in a guest room there.
-Another scene was filmed at a pub located in a strip mall up the hill from the Holiday Inn.

-The jail and sheriff car sabotage scenes were filmed in downtown Buford, Georgia.

-The scene with the van going in the river was filmed in Suwanee, Georgia, at Settles Bridge at the Chattahoochee River.

-The movie also features the bas-relief Confederate memorial sculpture at Stone Mountain in one scene.

-The car chase scene was shot on Poplar Springs Road in Powder Springs, Georgia.

-The wedding scene was shot at McEachearn United Methodist Church in Powder Springs.

 Television show

 In 1983, there was a spin-off television series pilot of the same name which featured Don Johnson as Brewster Baker and Markie Post as Sally Leadbetter.
 This show also featured Joaquin Phoenix (billed as Leaf Phoenix) in his second role.

 Home media

 The film was released on VHS on May 19, 1993.
 It has been released twice on DVD, the first time on April 4, 2006, followed by a second release on July 3, 2012.

 As of 2024, the feature has not been released in the digital format.

 In popular culture

 Six Pack is mentioned prominently in "Breakfast in Dubbo", the ninth chapter of New Zealand-Australian comedian Tony Martin's collection of autobiographical essays, Lolly Scramble: A Memoir of Little Consequence (2005).
 In "Breakfast in Dubbo," Martin recounts a lengthy bus trip in New South Wales that took place in 1986, during which the passengers were given the opportunity to vote for a movie to watch on video.
 Passengers were invited to vote for either Excalibur, Beverly Hills Cop, This is Spinal Tap, or Six Pack.
 Despite Martin's attempts to drum up support for This is Spinal Tap, the majority of passengers voted to watch Six Pack, to Martin's dismay.
 Martin recorded a spoken-word version of "Breakfast in Dubbo" which appears as track 27 on the CD Get This: Illegal Download (2006).

 Six Pack is mentioned in the TV show Squidbillies Season 2 Episode 11 "Terminus Trouble".
 In the episode, Early Cuyler, his son Rusty, and the Sheriff make a trip to Atlanta, Georgia and visit a location used in the film.

 In 2019, Jonathan Davenport ran a Brewster Baker-inspired paint scheme in dirt late model's biggest race, the World 100 at Eldora Speedway, and won the race.
 The following year, NASCAR Gander RV & Outdoors Truck Series driver Ty Majeski’s truck was wrapped in the style of Brewster's car for the Southern 500 throwback weekend at Darlington Raceway.

 The movie was featured on the full Kenny Rogers tribute episode of the Disasters In The Making podcast in April 2020.